xbvarlik/MasrafDocs_v1/Writerside/topics/CreateExpense.md

 ### Request

-<warning style="">Given in json for readability, application type is actually in multipart/formdata</warning>
+>Given in json for readability, application type is actually in multipart/formdata</warning
+>
+{style="note"}

 ```json
 {
   "Headers": {